MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 Each AI model type has a different explanation for how the score is calculated and how the score should be interpreted.
 View the tooltip next to **Performance** to learn more.

-Some AI model types include a feature to quickly test the performance for your trained version<!--Edit okay?
-I got a bit lost here.--> with real data of your choosing.
+Some AI model types include a feature to quickly test the performance for your trained version with real data of your choosing.
 Select **Quick test** to see your model in action.

 After you finish evaluating your newly trained model, you have two options: